- First Year Seminar: International Business, Public Policy, & Society

 - MARK-235: Social & Digital Media Marketing (1.5 credits)

 - MGMT-229: Growing Entrepreneurial Businesses

 - OPIM-243: Intro Bus App Dvlpmt in Python

 - OPIM-244: Mgmt Bus App Dvlpmt in Python

 - OPIM-271: Environmental Sustainability Operations and Business Models

 - STIA-305: Science Tech in Global Arena

-The Minor in Entrepreneurship is open to McDonough School of Business students from all majors.
-However, students should complete MGMT-220 before declaring their intent to pursue the minor.
-Please note, students will be allowed to count only three credits in the minor toward any other major(s).
+Please note, students will be allowed to count only three credits in the minor toward any McDonough major(s).